ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 Overview (About the Project)
 ----------------------------------------

 This is a tool for interfacing the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) with a [Hadoop](http://hadoop.apache.org/) cluster.
+The overall goal of the project is to provide an architecture for efficiently processing large text corpora using Hadoop/MapReduce.
 To contribute to the project, contact @s3cur3.

-The overall goal of the project is to provide an architecture for efficiently processing large text corpora using Hadoop/MapReduce.
-This architecture consists of the following:
+### Architecture ###

 * New classes, inheriting from the original Curator Client, which include:
     1. a local client that runs on each node in the Hadoop cluster and waits for input from the Hadoop process manager.